 Far from homogenous, needs differ from group to group and from individual to individual, and can include social, emotional, medical and care needs.

-If you are one of the estimated 11% of Australians who are lesbian, gay, bisexual, trans or intersex, you should feel free to discuss any specific care needs with your provider, and to compare providers based on their ability to provide the best care for you.
+If you are one of the estimated 11% of Australians who are lesbian, gay, bisexual, trans/transgender, intersex, queer and other sexuality, gender, or bodily diverse people, you should feel free to discuss any specific care needs with your provider, and to compare providers based on their ability to provide the best care for you.